DevExpress-Examples/winforms-pivot-grid-add-custom-totals/Readme.md

 # Pivot Grid for WPF - Add Custom Totals

-The following example demonstrates how to add custom totals for a particular Pivot Grid field.
+The following example demonstrates how to add custom totals for a particular Pivot Grid field:

 ![Pivot Grid](./image/pivotgrid.png)

 ## Examle Overview

-In this example, four different totals are added for the _Category Name_ row field: Average, Sum, Min and Max.
+In this example, four different totals are added for the _Category Name_ row field: Average, Sum, Min, and Max.
 For this, add the `PivotGridCustomTotal` objects to the [PivotGridField.CustomTotals](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridField.CustomTotals?p=netframework) collection and set the [PivotGridField.TotalsVisibility](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridField.TotalsVisibility?p=netframework) property to `FieldTotalsVisibility.CustomTotals`.

 ## Files to Review